+Chapter 1, Section 1.02 Specific Definitions

+COMPARE VERSION : SHOWING FINAL CHANGES

-Section 1.02.
-Specific definitions.
+Section 1.02. - Specific definitions.

 When used in this Resolution, the following words and phrases shall have the meanings given in this section.
-(Supplementary definitions of words and terms are contained in Chapter 5, "Flood Hazard District Regulations," in Chapter 20, "Airport Hazard District," in Chapter 31, "Environmental Conservation," and in Chapter 32, "Street Classification Chart and Special Setbacks.")
+(Supplementary definitions of words and terms are contained in Chapter 5, "Flood Hazard District Regulations," Chapters 20A, B & C, "Airport Hazard Districts," Chapter 25, “Signs,” Chapter 27, “Zoning Administration,” Chapter 28, “Design Review,” Chapter 31, "Environmental Conservation," and Chapter 32, "Street Classification Chart and Special Setbacks.")

-[1] Accessory use or structure.
-A subordinate use or structure, clearly incidental and related to the principal structure, building or use of land, which does not alter, change, or in any way detract from the principal structure, building, or use of land and is located on the same lot as that of the principal structure, building, or use.
+Accessory use or structure.
+A subordinate use or structure, clearly incidental, subordinate and related to the principal structure, building or use of land, which does not alter, change, or in any way detract from the principal structure, building, or use of land and is located on the same lot as that of the principal structure, building, or use.

+Adjacent (Adjacency) Property.
+A property adjoining another property or so nearby to the other property as to affect or be affected by a use or condition on the other property to a similar extent and in a similar manner as if adjoining.

-[1.1] Adult arcade.
+Adult arcade.
 An establishment, where for any form of consideration, one (1) or more motion picture projectors, slide projectors or similar machines, for viewing by five (5) or fewer persons each, are used to show films, motion pictures, video cassettes, slides or other photographic reproductions which are characterized by an emphasis upon the depiction or description of "specified anatomical areas" or "specified sexual activities."
 (Added March 22, 1993, ZA93-03-01)

-[1.2] Adult book store.
+Adult book store.
 An establishment in which more than twenty (20) percent of its stock in trade is offered for sale for any form of consideration any one (1) or more of the following: